aupiff/collar-daniells-solutions/lesson_4.md

 2. The poets' daughters love the land.

-Poetārum fīliae adorant terra.
+Poetārum fīliae adorant terram.

 3. Whose daughter are you setting free?

-Cuius fīliam liberō?
+Cuius fīliam liberās?

 4. Do they praise Galba's daughter?